NPM-Workbench/execute-with-retries/README.md

 ### 🎲 Features
 1. Zero dependencies
 2. No side effects (no logging by default)
-3. Functional and Not Class based
+3. Functional (not class-based)
-4. Can work on both Client and Server Side Javascript
+4. Works in both client-side and server-side JavaScript environments
 5. Preset Default and tiny configuration surface
 6. Async-only by design
 7. No hooks, no events, no middleware